Image Guided Cancer Therapy Research (IGCTR) Program

 Your gift will help us transform image-guided focal therapy to directly improve outcomes for cancer patients treated at MD Anderson and around the world.

-Our resources and equipment enable physicians to monitor tissue conditions using non-invansive measures.
+Our resources and equipment enable physicians to monitor tissue conditions using non-invasive measures.
 They include:

-MR-LINAC: the first MRI integrated with radiation therapy delivery in the U.S. Our research will leverage this unique integration of MRI with radiotherapy to improve our understanding of radiation toxicity and enable an advanced level of personalized treatment.
+MR-LINAC is the first MRI integrated with radiation therapy delivery in the United States.
+Our research will leverage this unique integration of MRI with radiotherapy to improve our understanding of radiation toxicity and enable an advanced level of personalized treatment.

-MIYABI Suite: a hybrid operating/interventional room equipped with angiography and CT scanning capability.
-Innovative research is investigating the translation of biomechanical models of the liver to improve the targeting of liver tumors during focal ablation.
+MIYABI Suite is a hybrid operating/interventional room equipped with angiography and CT scanning capability.
+Innovative research is investigating the translation of biomechanical models of the liver to improve the targeting of liver tumors during focal ablation

-Correlative Pathology: technology to allow validation of novel imaging with pathology results.
+Correlative Pathology is technology to allow validation of novel imaging with pathology results.
 We are developing techniques to better understand the effect of novel breast cancer treatments through innovative imaging validated through precise correlation to pathology.

 Strategic Goals

-We're focused on developing new imaging methods and improving the way current imaging techniques are used through the following initiatives:
+We're focused on developing new imaging methods and improving the way current imaging techniques are used through the following strategic goals and initiatives:

 Develop and validate novel imaging to identify and target the tumor while avoiding normal tissue